inspec/inspec/docs/style.md

 ## Avoid Ruby system calls

 Ruby code is executed on the system that runs InSpec.
-This allows InSpec to work without Ruby and RubyGems being required on remote targets (servers or containers).
+This allows Chef InSpec to work without Ruby and RubyGems being required on remote targets (servers or containers).
 System calls are often used to interact with the local OS or remote endpoints from a local installation.

-InSpec tests, however, are designed to be universally executable on all types of runtimes, including local and remote execution.
+Chef InSpec tests, however, are designed to be universally executable on all types of runtimes, including local and remote execution.
 We want to give users the ability to take an OS profile and execute it remotely or locally.